Dontonio Wingfield: College and Professional career

 Subsequently, he was selected by the Seattle SuperSonics in the second round (37th pick overall) of the 1994 NBA draft, but appeared sparingly throughout his short National Basketball Association career; after his debut with the Sonics (20 games, 81 minutes), he was selected by the Toronto Raptors in the 1995 expansion draft, but was waived before the season began.

-From 1995–98, Wingfield collected a further 94 regular season appearances, for the Portland Trail Blazers.
+From 1995 to 1998, Wingfield collected a further 94 regular season appearances, for the Portland Trail Blazers.
 On March 10, 1996, against the Indiana Pacers, he scored a career-high 17 points, adding seven rebounds and five assists (career-high tie) in a 113–108 win.
 His best month as a pro came in January 1997 (his third season) when he scored in double digits five times, including a 14-point 12-rebound 2-assist 2-block game at Boston on January 31.

 In early 1998, Wingfield was cut by the Oregon franchise, finishing the season with Spain's Baloncesto León.
 In his NBA career, he played in 114 games and scored a total of 423 points.
 He lasted four years in the NBA, averaging 10 minutes, four points and two rebounds a game.